max-ieremenko/ServiceModel.Grpc/docs/global-error-handling.md

 }
 ```

-All other exceptions are handled by gRPC.
+All other exceptions are handled by gRPC API.

 ## Create client error handlers

 A client-side error handler is an implementation of interface `IClientErrorHandler` with one method `ThrowOrIgnore`.
-The method can ignore original `RpcException`, provided by gRPC API, or throws a custom exception to pass it to the caller.
+The method can ignore the original `RpcException`, provided by gRPC API, or throws a custom exception to pass it to the caller.

 To meet the requirements we implement two error handlers.
-The first one `ApplicationExceptionClientHandler` is responsible to process marker `ApplicationException` provided by the server error handler.
+The first one `ApplicationExceptionClientHandler` is responsible to process the marker `ApplicationException` provided by the server error handler.

 ``` c#
 internal sealed class ApplicationExceptionClientHandler : IClientErrorHandler